Green group — WORDS PRONOUNCED DIFFERENT WAYS AS PROPER NOUNS

 Understanding the logic behind each group helps you spot similar patterns in future puzzles.
 Here's the reasoning for every category in today's Connections.

-These are all essential items used in the process of creating pottery, from preparing the material to firing the final product.
+These are all essential items used in the process of creating pottery, including the raw material, a tool for shaping, and a device for firing.

-These are all words that have different pronunciations when used as proper nouns, often referring to places or names.
+These are all words that have different pronunciations when used as proper nouns, including the name of a herb, a city in France, and a town in England.

 These words were designed to mislead you.
 Understanding why they don't belong where you first think sharpens your game for tomorrow.